granik/triton-task-project/README.md

-# Demo Freelance Project: Internal Event Platform
+# My Freelance Project 2019: Internal Event Platform

-This is a demo freelance project by [Nikolay Grachev](https://github.com/granik), developed in 2019–2020.
+This is a freelance project by [Nikolay Grachev](https://github.com/granik), developed in 2019–2020.
 It is an internal web platform built for a medical congress operator company.
 The system was used by company staff to organize webinars and offline medical conferences aimed at the continuing education of healthcare professionals.